Vanshikavemula/Techsakhsham/README.md

 ## Medicine Check
 Function to check medicine availability

-## Team
-Meet the minds behind Arogyam-Kiosk:

-- Sudhanshu Kumar: Student, Coder, Designer
-- Aman Ujwal Toppo: Coder, Developer

 ## Login
 Login to your account securely.

 ## Biometric Authentication
 Use biometric authentication for added security.

-## Our Partners
-Companies that trust us.

-## Contact Us
-Feel free to send us a message or call us at +91 8252228793.
-We value your thoughts and feedback.

-© Copyright 2023 Sudhanshu.
-All Rights Reserved.
-Design by Sudhanshu.